jfasch/jfasch-home/trainings/material/soup/linux/hardware/w1/topic.rst

   handwork might be needed though - Pi's ``/boot/config.txt`` is really cool).

-A `Onewire <https://en.wikipedia.org/wiki/1-Wire>`__ device has three wires attached to it: data, ground, and power.
-Data and ground are mandatory, obviously.
-Power is optional; if omitted, the device is said to be operated in *parasitic mode*.

 ``w1-gpio``: Bitbanging (Master)
 --------------------------------

 Lacking a hardware Onewire master (the Raspi does not have one built-in), we use a software implementation of the Onewire protocol - the ``w1-gpio`` kernel driver.
-You dedicate one GPIO to act as the data line, and the kernel driver is then used to `bitbang
+You configure one GPIO to act as the data line, and the kernel driver is then used to `bitbang
 <https://en.wikipedia.org/wiki/Bit_banging>`__ the Onewire protocol in
 and out of the CPU.